squaick/basic-chat-app/README.md

 # basic-chat-app
-A basic chat app built with ReactJS &amp; Socket.IO
+A basic chat app built with ReactJS (with Laravel Mix) &amp; Socket.IO

 ## Installation